Information and training for students and staff

 Contact the training organisation where you did your course to get another copy.

 My details are wrong on the interim certificate.
 What do I do?

-Do not go to Australia Post with an intermin certificate with incorrect details.
+Do not go to Service NSW with an interim certificate with incorrect name and/or date of birth details.

-If any of your details on either the front or back of your interim certificate are wrong, including your name, date of birth or address, you must complete the Interim certificate amendment form (CC0300).
+If either of your name or date of birth on the front or back of your interim certificate is wrong, you must complete the Interim certificate amendment form (CC0300).
 A new interim certificate with your correct details can be issued to you by the training organisation you did the course with.
-You can then apply for your photo competency card at Australia Post using the new interim certificate.
+You can then apply for your photo competency card at Service NSW using the new interim certificate.